vespa-engine/sample-apps/billion-scale-image-search/README.md

 - `vespa_innerproduct_ranker.onnx` which is used to perform vector similarity (inner dot product) between the query and the vectors in the stateless container.
 - `vespa_pairwise_similarity.onnx` which is used to perform matrix multiplication between the top retrieved vectors.
-- `pca_transformer.onnx` which is used for dimension reduction, projecting the orginal 768 dim vector space to a 128 dimensional space.
+- `pca_transformer.onnx` which is used for dimension reduction, projecting the 768-dim vector space to a 128-dimensional space.

 These `ONNX` model files are generated by specifying the compute operation using `torch` and using torch's ability to export the model to ONNX format: